GustavePate/lycheesync/README.md

 # Known limitation

 When a photo has an [exif orientation](http://sylvana.net/jpegcrop/exif_orientation.html) equals 6, which is produce by some cameras, the photo is rotated to display correctly on lychee.
-Thanks to PIL, all exif data is lost in the process :(
+Due to PIL, all exif data is lost in the process :(

 # Licence